For the following projects, you have to take care of

 The purpose of the app to be built is managing information about movies.
 Like in the book data management app discussed in the tutorial, you can make the simplifying assumption that all the data can be kept in main memory.
 Persistent data storage is implemented with JavaScript's Local Storage API.

-The app deals with just one object type: Movie
+The app deals with just one object type: Movie, as

 depicted in the following class diagram.